Tailor-made Tour 15 days from £3970 per person

-Travel by boat to Komodo Island today to see the awesome dragon on Komodo itself, and then neighbouring Rinca.
-Between treks, enjoy snorkelling in the clear turquoise waters around the archipelago.
+Travel by boat to Rinca Island today to see the awesome Komodo dragon.
+Between walks, enjoy snorkelling in the clear turquoise waters around the archipelago.

-The world’s largest lizard, the legendary Komodo dragon, survives on 5 islands in eastern Indonesia – the most accessible of them Komodo and nearby Rinca.
-Both are starkly beautiful, with parched, undulating hills of bleached grass and spindly lontar palms falling to turquoise bays and pale, pink-sand beaches.
+The world’s largest lizard, the legendary Komodo dragon, survives on 5 islands in eastern Indonesia.
+Due to ongoing conservation efforts to protect the Komodo Dragons, the previously most visited island, Komodo Island will be closed to visitors in 2020.
+Starkly beautiful Rinca Island however, with parched, undulating hills of bleached grass and spindly lontar palms falling to turquoise bays and pale, pink-sand beaches, remains open.
 In order to ensure your safety while observing the dragons, expert guides and rangers will accompany you throughout your safari.
-The finest panorama in the region is to be had from the summit of Komodo’s highest hill, Gunung Ara; on the way, your guide will point out cockatoos and megapodes, a rare bird resembling a turkey.

 Fly back to Denpasar and spend three nights in Ubud, Bali’s cultural capital.

 Ubud is the place to experience traditional dance and ritual arts.
 The town is jam-packed with absorbing little stalls, boutiques and crafts workshops where you can watch artisans at work and browse an astonishing range of quality local handicrafts.
 The thatched villages around it offer windows on the island’s more traditional way of life, as well as plenty of scope for forest walks, white water rafting, bird spotting and encounters with long-tailed macaques.

 Spend the day exploring the temples and cultural villages of Ubud.